ympbyc/Carrot/README.md

 What's Coming or How to contribute
 ----------------------------------

-Here are the list of features I intend to implement but haven't due to current dayjob situations.
+Here are the list of features I intend to implement but haven't due to current dayjob situations (or because I'm flirting with Common Lisp all the time).
 I would love if someboday takes a shot at some of these.
 Be sure to email me (ympbyc at gmail) I'm lazy on github.

 #### Call-by-Name Macro